To ensure the future generations of the Onzole River are educated, empowered, and equipped, to keep leading their communities toward positive change.

 Our efforts are guided by the desires of the Onzole River communities; they know the issues affecting their villages and they know best how to solve them.

-Skill sharing is a key ingredient to development, which is why we invite volunteers to come learn from the community, as well as share their own skills and abilities (carpentry, sewing, farming, teachers, etc.)
+Skill sharing is a key ingredient to development, which is why we invite volunteers to come learn from the community, as well as share their own skills and abilities (carpentry, sewing, farming, teaching, etc.)

 Esmeraldas is the northernmost province of Ecuador, bordering Colombia and the Pacific Ocean.
 Although 70% of the population in Esmeraldas are black Afro-Ecuadorians, the elite class is comprised mostly of white Latin Americans who migrated to the province and continue to hold the majority of political and economic power.
 Racism in Ecuador is still a major problem abetted by social ignorance and the constant reproduction of a white-mestizo national ideology.
 The province of Esmeraldas is regarded as backwards and dangerous, and receives little government attention or resources.